 To ensure enrollment, please register as soon as possible and no-later than one week prior to the start date of the class (unless otherwise noted) as class space is limited.

 Tuition fees are due in full at time of enrollment.
 Class fees will not be pro-rated for late enrollment.

 All tuition will be refunded for classes cancelled by the SSA.

 You will be notified if the class for which you are registering is full.

-Adult classes are open to everyone ages 16 and above, unless otherwise noted.
+Adult classes are open to students ages 18 and above unless otherwise noted.